 The string strands may be of different colours and of the material chosen for the purpose.
-The string may have a center serving to accommodate the drawing fingers, a nocking point to which may be added serving(s) to fit the arrow nock as necessary, and to locate this point, one or two nock locators may be positioned, and at each end of the bowstring a loop to be placed in the string nocks of the bow when braced.
+The string may have a centre serving to accommodate the drawing fingers, a nocking point to which may be added serving(s) to fit the arrow nock as necessary, and to locate this point, 1 or 2 nock locators may be positioned, and at each end of the bowstring a loop to be placed in the string nocks of the bow when braced.

-9.3.2.2 Recurve division:
+9.3.2.2 Recurve:

 The serving on the string must not end within the athlete's vision at full draw.
 The bowstring must not in any way assist aiming through the use of a peephole, marking, or any other means.
-One attachment on the string to serve as a lip or nose mark is permitted.
+1 attachment on the string to serve as a lip or nose mark is permitted.

-9.3.2.3 Barebow and Longbow divisions:
+9.3.2.3 Bare Bow and Longbow: